get-convex/ai-town/ARCHITECTURE.md

 These design goals imply some inherent limitations:

 - All data is loaded into memory each step.
-The active game state loaded by the game should be small enough to fit into and load and save frequently.
+The active game state loaded by the game should be small enough to fit into memory and load and save frequently.
 Try to keep game state to less than a few dozen
   kilobytes: Games that require tens of thousands of objects interacting together may not be a good fit.
 - All inputs are fed through the database in the `inputs` table, so applications that require very